Medical Team Members

 Certified staff chaplains visits at home or other places of residence to provide spiritual support for both patients and families.
 They are also able to connect over the phone.
 At the patient’s or caregiver’s request, chaplains can contact other religious resources in the community.
 If there has been a lapse in religious practice, the chaplains at Rainbow can reach out to help patients renew connections.

-Healing arts such as music and massage can offer patients relief from symptoms, pain and anxiety.
+Integrative Therapy includes music and massage and can offer patients relief from symptoms, pain, and anxiety.
 Patients can also benefit from the power of music in relaxation and emotional release.
 These services can include touch, listening, singing, creating musical memories and more.
-The gifts of our healing arts team members often help facilitate meaningful connections between patients and families.
+The gifts of our Integrative Therapy team members often help facilitate meaningful connections between patients and families.

 Volunteer Team Members